Freelancers

 There are three reasons the NETTEN rail is particularly well-suited to the Indian freelance context.

-RBI changes don't break the rail.
-The RBI has aggressively reshaped cross-border payment rules every couple of years.
-The 2024 LRS adjustments, the 2023 PA-CB framework, the ongoing crypto regulation.
+Your funds settle to a wallet you control.
+The RBI has reshaped cross-border payment rules several times in recent years: the 2024 LRS adjustments, the 2023 PA-CB framework, ongoing crypto regulation.
 Each change reshuffles which products work for whom.
-A non-custodial crypto rail isn't immune to regulation, but the failure modes are different — your funds are in your wallet, not in a service provider's account that the RBI can freeze.
+A non-custodial crypto rail isn't immune to regulation, but the failure modes are different: your funds settle into your own XRPL wallet rather than into a service provider's account that sits in the middle.
+You stay subject to Indian tax and disclosure rules (see the TDS note below); what changes is that no third party is holding your earnings while the rules evolve.

 Off-ramp options are mature.
 India has several mature crypto exchanges with good liquidity for stablecoin-to-INR conversion: CoinDCX, WazirX, ZebPay, Bitbns.
 The TDS regime (1% on crypto transactions) applies to gains, not to the basic conversion of an RLUSD invoice to INR — but check with a local CA on your specific situation.
 Most freelancers find that the operational overhead of crypto off-ramp is comparable to or simpler than the operational overhead of Payoneer.